cheesits456/discord-mod-bot/README.md

 Permission requirement: _Manage Messages_

 ---
 ### Purge Command

-Use this command to bulk delete messages from a channel, with ability to limit it to bot messages, user messages, or a specific user
+_Use this command to delete multiple messages from a channel at once_

+Deletes the most recent messages by default, but you can use additional command arguments to limit it to bot messages, user messages, or messages from one specific user.

 **Usage:**
 ```